-Taking into account only the individual indicators (Table No. 1), we can observe the following results:
+Taking into account only the individual indicators (Table 1), we can observe the following results:

-- i.
-Of the five indicators individually considered, the best is the capital flows gap: it has the lowest noise to signal ratio and one of the highest percentages of crises predicted.
-A threshold of around 4% produces the best results: nearly 60% of the crises are predicted at one-year horizon, while false positive signals are issued around 16% of the time. - ii.
-The second best single-variable indicator is the credit gap.
-A threshold between 3 and 5 produce the best results.
-With a threshold of 3 percentage points, 60% of the crises are predicted at one-year horizon, while false positive signals are issued around 25% of the time. - iii.
-The asset price indicator provides relatively noisy signals at the one-year horizon.
-With a threshold of 30-40, 60% of the crises are predicted and false positive signals are issued 50% of the time.
-The performance of the indicator improves considerably when the time horizon is extended to three years, in which case 86% of the crises are predicted and false positive signals are issued 33% of the time. - iv.
-The housing-price gap indicator has a very poor performance given that it has a very high noise-to-signal ratio.
-Its performance improves substantially when the horizon considered is lengthened to 3 years.

-- v.
-The investment gap indicator is not as noisy as the equity and housingprice gaps, but the percentage of crises predicted is not as high as that predicted with the capital-flows gap or the credit gap indicators. - vi.
-The performance of all the indicators improves considerably as the time horizon is lengthened.
+- Of the five indicators individually considered, the best one is the capital flows gap: it has the lowest signal-to-noise ratio and one of the highest percentages of crises predicted.
+A threshold of around 4% produces the best results: nearly 60% of the crises are predicted at one-year horizon, while false positive signals are issued around 16% of the time. - The second best single-variable indicator is the credit gap.
+A threshold between 3 and 5 percentage points produces the best results.
+With a threshold of 3 percentage points, 60% of the crises are predicted at one-year horizon, while false positive signals are issued around 25% of the time. - The asset prices indicator provides relatively noisy signals at the one-year horizon.
+With a threshold of 30-40 percentage points, 60% of the crises are predicted and false positive signals are issued 50% of the time.
+The performance of the indicator improves considerably when the time horizon is extended to three years, in which case 86% of the crises are predicted and false positive signals are issued 33% of the time. - The housing prices gap indicator has a very poor performance given its very high signal-to-noise ratio.
+Its performance improves substantially when the horizon considered is lengthened to 3 years. - The investment gap indicator is not as noisy as the equity and housing prices gaps, but the percentage of crises predicted is not as high as that predicted with the capital flows gap or the credit gap indicators. - The performance of all the indicators improves considerably as the time horizon is lengthened.
 This is true especially in the case of asset (equity) prices and capital flows gaps.
 The percentage of crises predicted improves in about 25% and the false positive signals drop 32%.

-In order to take into account that it may be the simultaneous occurrence of events which causes financial imbalances, we consider the following combinations of indicators: equity-price and credit gaps; investment and credit gaps; credit gap and capital flows gap; and capital flows and equity-price gaps.
+In order to take into account that it may be the simultaneous occurrence of events which causes financial imbalances, we consider the following combinations of indicators: equity prices and credit gaps; investment and credit gaps; credit gap and capital flows gap; and capital flows and equity prices gaps.
+We use these combinations because these individual indicators were the ones with best performance in terms of minimizing the signal-to-noise ratio subject to a percentage of crises predicted of at least 60 percent3.

-We report the results for the case of one year horizon of certain combinations of thresholds in Table No. 2.
+We report the results for the case of one-year horizon of certain combinations of thresholds in Table 2.
 It can be observed that:

-- i.
-Only in those cases where credit is combined with equity prices or capital flows, the noise to signal ratio is lower than when we consider the indicators separately. - ii.
-For a credit gap of 4% and an asset price gap of 10%, the noise to signal ratio is almost 50% lower than when the signal is activated by the credit gap alone. - iii.
-And for a credit gap of 3% and capital flows gap of 4% the noise to signal ratio drops in about 70%. - iv.
-In addition, the noise to signal ratio of the joint indicators falls further when the time horizon is lengthened to 3 years as can be seen in Table 3.
-The performance of the joint indicator of credit gap and capital flows gap at a 3 year horizon is remarkable, with 100 per cent of crises predicted and 3% of false signals.
+- Only in those cases where credit is combined with equity prices or capital flows the signal-to-noise ratio is lower than when we consider the indicators separately. - For a credit gap of 4% and an asset prices gap of 10%, the signal-to-noise ratio is almost 50% lower than when the signal is activated by the credit gap alone. - For a credit gap of 3% and a capital flows gap of 4%, the signal-to-noise ratio drops in about 70%. - In addition, the signal-to-noise ratio of the joint indicators falls further when the time horizon is lengthened to 3 years as can be seen in Table 3.
+The performance of the joint indicator of credit gap and capital flows gap at a 3 year horizon is remarkable, with 100 % of crises predicted and 3% of false signals.
+This might be the result of a cumulative imbalances process.